BeipDev/BeipMU/Documentation/Triggers.md

 * \S means ‘A character that isn’t whitespace'.
 E.g a letter, number or punctuation.
 * . means ‘Any single character - number, letter, punctuation, space.’
-* \+ means ‘One, or more of the thing that was jsut before me’
+* \+ means ‘One, or more of the thing that was just before me’

 This means we can say: